gerritdewitt/munki-enrollment-server/ReadMe.md

 Installing
 ----------
 1. Copy the package root tarball to the target server and expand it in a directory of your choosing.
+2. Edit or restore these configuration files for the MES.
+Notes for each config file are in XML comments in each file.
+   - *&lt;container&gt;/mes_virtualenv/mes/configuration.plist*: Overall server config
+   - *&lt;container&gt;/mes_virtualenv/mes/munki_client_prefs.plist*: ManagedInstalls.plist for clients
-2. Run the _init-script.sh_ with the _install_ argument as root; for example:
+3. Run the _init-script.sh_ with the _install_ argument as root; for example:
 <pre>
 tar -xvf munki-enrollment-server-2016.09.tgz
 sudo ./munki-enrollment-server/init-script.sh install
 </pre>
-3. When installing, the script will pause and give you an opportunity to edit or resstore these configuration files for the MES:
+4. When installing, the script will pause and give you an opportunity to edit or restore the configuration files described in step 2 if you haven't done so already.
-   - *&lt;container&gt;/mes_virtualenv/mes/configuration.plist*
-   - *&lt;container&gt;/mes_virtualenv/mes/munki_client_prefs.plist*

 To upgrade or install a new version of the package, simpy repeat the installation steps.